 Veterinary Medical Internships in Asia

 A veterinary medical internship abroad in Asia is a wonderful way to gain invaluable experience with vaccinations, operations, laboratory work, post-mortems, births, meat inspections and the overall routine treatment of animals and pets.
 For individuals on a gap year, studying veterinary medicine at university, or wanting a career break that will broaden their horizons, a Projects Abroad veterinary internship in Asia offers a unique cross-cultural exchange that will enhance your résumé and increase your prospects within veterinary medical field.
-Whether you are interested in wild or domestic animal care, a variety of opportunities are available in India.
+Whether you are interested in wild or domestic animal care.

 Working as A Veterinary Medical Intern in Asia – What Can I Expect?